andyfv/MetaII/README.md

 ## How to use it

 1) There is a basic Meta II interpreter byte code in the method `Meta2>>#interpreterCode` that is loaded automatically.
-Change this if you want to load a new version.
+Change the `Meta2>>#loadInterpreter` method if you want to load a new version.

 2) There is a basic Meta II metacompiler code written in the original Meta II notation that is automatically loaded, as a method at `Meta2>>#inputCode`.
 Load your high-level Meta II code as your input by changing the `Meta2>>#loadInputCode` method.